josepllberral/machine-learning-tools/README.md

 # Machine Learning Tools

-Machine Learning tools and functions in R, for educational and academic purposes.
+Machine Learning tools and functions in R and Python + Tensorflow, for educational and academic purposes.

-## R Packages (Using GSL)

-You can find the (C)RBMs, MLPs and CNNs ready to install and use, in the **packages** folder.

-* Package **rrbm** : contains RBM and CRBM implementations, with training, predict and forecasting functions.
-Also MNIST and Motion (fragment) datasets are included ("mnist" and "motionfrag").

-* Package **rcnn** : contains a MLP modular implementation, with different layer definitions like *Linear*, *Convolutional*, *Pooling*, *Flattening*, *Linear Rectifier*, *Softmax*, etc. Also contains training and predict functions.
-Also MNIST datasets is included ("mnist").

-As the packaged tools use a GSL implementation as kernel (written in C, but interfaced to R), installing the GSL development libraries is required.
-Further, you can install "OpenBLAS" (optional) to let GSL use multi-processor computation:

-> apt-get install libgsl-dev

-> apt-get install libopenblas-base

-Once "gsl" libraries are installed, just do in R:

-> install.packages("rrbm_0.0.X.tar.gz", repos = NULL, type="source")

-> install.packages("rcnn_0.0.X.tar.gz", repos = NULL, type="source")

-In case you don't want to install GSL or use C code, you can just download the **pure-R** implementation from the *.R files in this same repository.
-They do exactly the same than the GSL-core functions, but (often) slower.

-## Tools Description
+## R Tools

-Here you can find (C)RBMs, and configurable MLP (including Convolutional layers) implemented in R.
+Here you can find (C)RBMs, and configurable MLP (including Convolutional layers) implemented in R, in the **R** folder.

 ### Feed-Forward MultiLayer Perceptron Networks